rancher/backup-restore-operator/docs/creating-a-patch-release-branch.md

 ### How do I release from a patch release branch?

-Follow the normal process however, the only version that we will ever release from the branch is the one it mathches.
+Follow the normal process however, the only version that we will ever release from the branch is the one it matches.
 In the example above, we should only produce `v5.0.1` based releases (alphas, betas, RCs, and stable).
 The patch release branch should not be used to produce any other release versions.